 As school being to reopen, talking to young kids about COVID-19 and how they can help prevent the spread becomes as important as ever.
 Rochester Regional Health pediatrician Dr. Adam Weis says having COVID conversations can be challenging for all adults, even himself.

 “My six-year-old wonders why grandma and grandpa aren’t coming to visit, and we explain to him that there is a new special cold going around that can be serious for some people,” Dr. Weis said.
 “We tell him that we’re all staying away from each other at the moment to try and keep everyone safe.”

-What else can we say to our kids?
+What else can we say to our young kids?
 Dr. Weis answers our questions.

 The goal is to provide enough detail so they understand the situation and know how to stay safe, but not cause them fear, confusion, or anxiety.

 Try to reframe the conversation and simplify the details.
 Children don’t need to know the number of positive cases or deaths.

 Focus on the positives like what we can do to prevent the spread of the virus and the stories of companies producing face masks and hand sanitizer, as well as the social media movements that people are taking part in.
 Young children should have a basic understanding of what's going on but not have the full burden of the situation placed on their shoulders.